-Pre-construction and construction mitigation measures for all Terrestrial Fauna have been previously described in the 2014 Annual Report to DoE and are not repeated here.
-The following describes the mitigation measures undertaken post construction over the period 1 July 2014 to 30 June 2015.
+Pre-construction and construction mitigation measures for all Terrestrial Fauna have been previously described in the 2014 Annual Report to DoEE and are not repeated here.
+The following describes the mitigation measures undertaken post construction over the period 1 July 2015 to 30 June 2016.
 Site rehabilitation in line with the Reinstatement Management Programs for the EMP sections has also been undertaken to help facilitate re-colonisation of fauna species.
-Post construction monitoring has been undertaken for EPBC listed species, the Striped Legless Lizard (SLL) and the woodland fauna.
-The findings from the monitoring are summarised below.
+Post construction monitoring and findings are summarised below.